cakephp/docs/en/console-and-shells.rst

 Validating arguments
 --------------------

+When creating positional arguments, you can use the ``required`` flag, to indicate that an argument must be present when a shell is called.
-In the past you could use ``Shell::_checkArgs()`` to check that you had received the correct number of arguments.
-In 2.0 Shell::_checkArgs() has been removed.
-Instead you should use the ``required`` flag when creating arguments, and use sub-parsers for individual commands on your shell.
-Additional you can use ``choices`` to force an argument to be from a list of valid choices::
+Additionally you can use ``choices`` to force an argument to be from a list of valid choices::

     <?php